Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 Sure we can try slapping on "media arts and sciences" but that still doesn't really fit or express what I am seeing in this diverse field of knowledge.
 All of the things in this map have it, but the entire field itself is not reducible to any single discipline. ***But whatever "it" is, it's here, it's important and I believe it's the future.***

 The world is now increasingly complex, interconnected, changing.
-Both Wicked problems and Wicked learning environments abound, and both are forgiving.
+Both [Wicked problems](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.stonybrook.edu/commcms/wicked-problem/about/What-is-a-wicked-problem&ved=2ahUKEwjl2JiE56OFAxV5umMGHf9rCpIQFnoECBYQAQ&usg=AOvVaw1lZTIv7dWmwNY1S2gDC30s) and [Wicked learning environments](https://www.driverlesscrocodile.com/books-and-recommendations/david-epstein-on-kind-and-wicked-learning-environments/) abound, and both are unforgiving.
 This is something design is trying to tackle, but due to its Bauhasian roots, its repeatedly failing to do so.
 What we need if we want to move further is:

 * A perspective decolonized from [western WEIRD roots](https://www.nytimes.com/2020/09/12/books/review/the-weirdest-people-in-the-world-joseph-henrich.html).
 We need this because t[he extractive principles formed by the Baconian origins of science](https://hesiodscorner.wordpress.com/2018/07/11/francis-bacons-conquest-of-nature/) work well with chemistry and physics, [but not with the complexity of organisms and ecology](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.youtube.com/watch%3Fv%3DKPUZiWMNe-g&ved=2ahUKEwjkhYal2KOFAxUXRmwGHU5pCv8QtwJ6BAgFEAI&usg=AOvVaw2bjWJ4akp9K0bympRDY11U), which technology will soon start to directly mimic.
 Top-down design is inherently colonial and inequitable because it still has the privileged designing for the under-privileged
 * Wicked problems are interdependent, and the problems of climate change, capitalism, social alienation and political fracturing are all deeply interconnected phenomena, which we cannot solve with top-down processes.
 D